-- Preventing deterioration in all water bodies - Improving compliance with good overall status in 7 water bodies that are currently moderate/poor, and also improving 1 poor water body to moderate.
-These are shown in Figure 4 below. - Targeting measures locally in an integrated way to deliver environmental improvements in WFD water bodies and Protected Areas, including areas protected for water habitats and species.
+- Preventing deterioration in all water bodies - Improving compliance with good overall status in 21 water bodies that are currently moderate/poor, and also improving 4 poor water bodies to moderate.
+These are shown on Figure 4 below. - Targeting measures locally in an integrated way to deliver environmental improvements in WFD water bodies and Protected Areas, including areas protected for water habitats and species.